dansteingart/EASI-Quick-Mux-Interface/README.md

 ### Remainders:

 - Server:
- - Socket.IO
+ - Socket.IO - Done
- - async on get_waveform
+ - async on get_waveform - Done
+ - round robin on lines when start / not in single shot

 - Interface: